danb-cws/giphyvision/README.md

 # giphyvision
-Experimenting with device camera, Google Cloud Vision and Giphy API's
+Experimenting and learning with device camera, Google Cloud Vision and Giphy API's.
+Working with Heroku and Firebase, using Webpack workflow.

 Objective: use device camera to take a picture of an object etc, submit to Cloud Vision which will return a description, this will be passed to Giphy which returns a... gif